dmx-systems/dmx-documentation/docs/user.rst

 Note that the search results include everything:
 Your actual content, e.g. persons you entered, is displayed as well as topic types, topic maps association types etc.

-.. _user-associative-navigation-label:
+.. _user-associative-navigation:

 Associative navigation
 ======================

 As DMX is made to work like a human brain you can navigate in an associative way.
-The "What's related" tab of the :ref:`detail panel<user-the-detail-panel-label>` detail panel permits you to navigate the database by listing all associated items.
+The "What's related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing all associated items.

 Open the "What's related" of an item to get there.

 .. image:: _static/whats-related.png

-Read more about the possible sort orders in the section about the :ref:`"Related" tab<user-detail-panel-the-related-tab-label>` of the detail panel.
+Read more about the possible sort orders in the section about the :ref:`"Related" tab<user-detail-panel-the-related-tab>` of the detail panel.

 Switching between topic maps
 ============================